criblio/scope-k8s-demo/README.md

 * The `scope k8s` command (without the `--server` option) outputs YAML suitable for piping into `kubectl apply`.
 This is how we create the Scope pod and configure the mutating webhook.
 Once that's in place we set `scope=enabled` in the default namespace and we're ready to proceed with adding other pods.
 * The webhook is called when containers are added in pods that **don't** have the `appscope.dev/disable` annotation.
 It creates and populates a volume that is mounted at `/scope` in the containers.
 It contains the extracted AppScope programs an library along with a `scope.yml` config the directs outputs to either the LogStream or Telegraf/Fluentd pods.
 It sets some environment variables too.
+* Local container images can be sideloaded from the local Docker registry into the cluster using `kind load docker-image $IMAGE --name scope-k8s-demo`.
+Handy when working with a custom image not available at Docker Hub.